RobMaple/yoink-css/README.md

 `css_dest` - *Required* The complete destination path of the merged CSS file (including file name).

-`Prefix` - *Defualt: '--'* The class selector prefix that will be replaced to scope a class to it's file.
+`Prefix` - *Default: '--'* The class selector prefix that will be replaced to scope a class to it's file.

 ---